Today, you’re going to learn how to successfully use a social anxiety challenge to reduce your anxiety and feel more confident.

 The following exercises can help both, the aggressive fight-or-flight response, and the freeze response to anxiety:

-i) Fight or Flight Exercises
+i) Calming Fight or Flight Response

 By taking deep breaths you can direct your body to switch from the sympathetic system’s stress response to the parasympathetic system’s relax response.